altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

-### Google Cloud Vision
+### Google Cloud Vision, IBM Watson

-The Google Cloud Vision API may be used to perform face and gender detection.
-The Perl script described [here](https://github.com/altomator/Image_Retrieval) calls the API to perform visual recognition of content or human faces.
+These APIs may be used to perform objects detection.
+The Perl script described [here](https://github.com/altomator/Image_Retrieval) calls the APIs.

-First, we have to build a JSON request:
+For Google, first, we have to build a JSON request:

 ```
 {